allegroai/clearml/README.md

 After installing and configuring, your configuration is `~/trains.conf`.
 View a sample configuration file [here](https://github.com/allegroai/trains/blob/master/docs/trains.conf).

-## Using TRAINS (Example)
+## Using TRAINS

-Add these two lines of code to your script:
+Add these two lines of to your code:

     from trains import Task
     task = Task.init(project_name, task_name)